railwayapp/docs/src/docs/reference/pricing.md

 </Collapse>

 <Collapse title="How can I add company information to my invoice?">
 Head to the [billing section](https://railway.app/account/billing) in your dashboard and click "Manage Subscription."
 From there, you can update your billing information, including billing address and Tax ID.
 </Collapse>

 <Collapse title="What payment methods are accepted?">
 Railway accepts credit cards for plan subscriptions, usage, and to purchase prepaid credits.
 We support invoice payments for customers on the Enterprise plan.
 </Collapse>

 <Collapse title="Can I try Railway without a credit-card?">
 Yes.
-As a new Railway user you can sign up for a free Trial.
+As a new Railway user, you can sign up for a free Trial.
 You will receive a one-time grant of $5 to use on resources.
 </Collapse>

 <Collapse title="I am a freelancer or represent an agency.
 How do I manage my billing relationships with my clients?">
 Create a Pro plan on Railway and add the client to the team.
-If you run into issues when it’s time to pass on your workload to your client, email us — and we can help onboard your client to Railway.
+If you run into issues when it's time to hand over your workload to your client, [email us](mailto:contact@railway.app) for help on onboarding your client to Railway.
 </Collapse>

 <Collapse title="I prefer to prepay.
 Is that possible?">
 Yes.
-You can use prepaid credits as a payment method on Railway if you prefer to prepay for Railway’s services.
+You can use prepaid credits as a payment method on Railway if you prefer to prepay for Railway's services.
 You will still need to pay a monthly subscription fee, as well as for any usage.
 Those amounts will be deducted from your credit balance.
 </Collapse>

 <Collapse title="What happens if I use credits as a payment method and my account runs out of credits?">
-If you are using credits as a payment method and you credit balance reaches zero, you will no longer be able to deploy to Railway and we will stop all of your workloads.
+If you are using credits as a payment method and your credit balance reaches zero, you will no longer be able to deploy to Railway and we will stop all of your workloads.
 You will have a grace period to add new credits before we purge your data.
 </Collapse>

 ### General